muratk3n/thirdwave/en/2019/05/geton.md

 ![](geton.jpg)

-The percentages shows are from the recent local elections, gains / losses, for each party.
+The percentages shows are from the recent UK local elections, gains / losses, for each party.
 What net acronym should I use here?
 LMAO?
 ROFL?